If you’re being treated with trastuzumab (Herceptin) you may soon be offered a new version of this drug called a biosimilar.

 Trastuzumab (Herceptin) was previously protected by a patent, meaning only the company that developed it was allowed to make and sell it.
 This patent has recently expired, and other companies are now allowed to make their own versions.
 These are likely to be cheaper than Herceptin, meaning the NHS can continue to provide important treatment for HER2+ breast cancer while making valuable savings.

 Identical copies of most drugs can be made using their chemical formula.
 But trastuzumab is a biological, not a chemical drug – it’s a complex molecule made by living cells, meaning it’s not possible to copy it exactly.
-Ontruzant and Herzuma have been developed to work in the same way as Herceptin and have exactly the same effect, but they are not completely identical to Herceptin.
+Ontruzant, Herzuma and Kanjinti have been developed to work in the same way as Herceptin and have exactly the same effect, but they are not completely identical to Herceptin.
 This is why they are also known as biosimilars.

 The NHS already uses other biosimilars to treat conditions such as blood cancer and arthritis.